Federal Civilian Agencies

 By 2017, the CDM program will be transformed to enable departments and agencies to maintain a near-real-time security risk awareness and assessment capability to rapidly respond to critical risk management issues and threats.

-Splunk helps accelerate the CDM process with its industry-leading software platform for real-time Operational Intelligence, which can:
+Splunk helps accelerate the CDM process by:

 - Support all the levels of RBAC while redacting specific data by group or individual